 AORTIC ANEURYSMS - FACTS

-separation of tissues within the walls of the aorta" caused by high blood pressure, family history of the condition, disease
+abnormal separation of tissues within the walls of the aorta" caused by high blood pressure, family history of the condition,

-Dissection'. were brought to the nation's attention with the tragic passing of actor John Ritter.
-Just as tragic, was the
+'Aortic Dissection'. were brought to the nation's attention with the tragic passing of actor John Ritter.
+Just as tragic,

-statements that the cause of his death was, ' an unrecognized and undetected flaw in his heart', and that it was ' unpreventable.'
+was the statements that the cause of his death was, ' an unrecognized and undetected flaw in his heart', and that it was '

-The overlying tragedy here is that John's death may have been avoided if he had been given one of the tests named above.
+unpreventable.'
+The overlying tragedy here is that John's death may have been avoided if he had been given one of the tests

-utilize these tools to prevent future tragedies from happening.
+physicians must utilize these tools to prevent future tragedies from happening.
 Aortic disease is not as rare as many think.
-It kills over

 (Suggested article to read: Medical Ignorance Contributes to Toll From Aortic